pikvm/pikvm/README.md

     ```
     then restart kvmd.

-* To use Wake-on-LAN with your server you must define some options such as the server's MAC address and (optionaly) IP address.
+* To use Wake-on-LAN with your server you must define some options such as the server's MAC address and (optionally) IP address.
 Use `/etc/kvmd/override.yaml`.
 The format is:
     ```yaml
     kvmd:
         wol: